dreerr/raw-data-now-presentation/slides-day-1.md

 # Bewegungsstudie einer Computermaus

-A program records cursor movements without context, resulting in unexpectedly expressive patterns – like bird tracks in snow – that reflect the complexity, unpredictability, and individuality of our actions and intentions.
+A program records cursor movements, resulting in unexpectedly expressive patterns – like bird tracks in snow – that reflect the complexity, unpredictability, and individuality of our actions and intentions.

 [Website](https://julian.palacz.at/en/traces/bewegungsstudie-einer-computermaus)